aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 fig.cap="Identify points of hightest curvature (light blue) at left/right intersection of lateral and basal edges. \\label{figsplinesplitlr}"
 ```

-One additional landmark (LM4) was placed in the centre of the base.
+One additional landmark (LM4) was placed at the centre of the base.
 The
 location of this landmark was identified by calculating the linear
 distance between LM2 and LM3, and placing a reference point (ctrl-div in
 image below) at that location.
 A reference plane was added using the